Surue/surue.github.io/index.md

 First game ever finished, it was my first experience working with a team, importing 3D models, applying materials, playing with lights and implementing the QTE system.

 ![WYWB](../assets/images/wish_you_were_beer.png)

+## About
+You can find my full resume here